 “Yes, I am

-the best pilot in the galaxy; tell me that
+the best starpilot in the galaxy; tell me that

-wasn't real,” she told the empty cockpit, even as she folded the shields back into their standard configuration and brought the ship down to a gentle landing in an area that was mostly clear of debris.
+wasn't real,” she told the empty cockpit, even as she shut down the shields and weapons systems, and brought the ship down to a gentle landing in an area that was mostly clear of debris.
 Pulling off the headset, she slapped the control that cycled the engines down to standby, freed herself from the chair restraints, and smoothly hurled herself to her feet and through the low access hatch in the rear bulkhead.
-The ship itself was large enough to support a crew of nine for several weeks with only minor crowding, but she had no need of sleeping quarters or galley now.
+The ship itself was large enough to support a crew of seven for several weeks if they didn't mind crowding or bland food, but she had no need of sleeping quarters or galley now.
 Hurrying across the common room, she paused at a storage locker only long enough to pull out a respirator and an emergency medkit.
 Moving to a wide alcove at the rear of the room, she issued mental commands through her cybercomm, pulling on the breathing device as she watched the hatch slide aside and the armored ramp beyond it slowly lower.
 Descending the ramp, she surveyed the devastation beyond.

 Burning ruins stretched off into the night in every direction, thick clouds of smoke and dust born of pulverized earth and rock giving the scene a murky, nightmarish feel.
 She took a deep breath, her damaged lungs grateful for the filtered and oxygen-enriched air the mask provided.

 “I'm not afraid,” she said softly, reaching out once more with her Force senses.
 Locating the living glow she'd seen earlier, she marveled anew at the crystalline purity of it.
 “Not of these people, not of this place, and not of you